mcramileux/Kristines-Portfolio/README.md

 - [Unsplash](https://https://unsplash.com/) licenced photos for my [banner](https://rb.gy/qw1tml/), [black-waves1](https:////rb.gy/jimcub/) and [black-waves2](https://rb.gy/qysda8) that used to my portfolio.

 - [ChatGPT](https://chat-gpt.org/chat) Online for my About Me and Readme description just to make it sound more professional and for more understanding on the terms that I cannot comprehend at first.

+- Meyer Web's [CSS Tools: Reset CSS](https://meyerweb.com/eric/tools/css/reset/) - I found this css reset that is very friendly to use and its main goal is to reduce browser inconsistencies from html tags and css selectors and properties.